-Clean-Dirty: Some locations contain "clean values".
-The others contain "dirty values".
+Clean-Dirty: Each location contains either a "clean value" or a "dirty value".

-Invalid-Dirty: Some locations contain "invalid values".
-The others contain "dirty values".
+Invalid-Dirty: Each location contains either an "invalid value" or a "dirty value".

 For simplicity, the cache line cannot be in other states such as Invalid-Clean.
 Additional nondeterministic flush operations may be performed when necessary to force the cache line to be in one of the five states as above.
 We use a per-line flag bit together with the dirty bits to represent the state of the cache line.
 The flag bit indicates whether those non-dirty values in the cache line are clean or invalid.